julienyvenat/docker-suricata/README.md

 iptables -I FORWARD -j NFQUEUE
 ```

 **Warning:** if you have to stop Suricata.
-Delete this iptables rules before stopping Suricata as above: (replace the star by the right word)
+Delete this iptables rules before stopping Suricata: (replace the star by the right word)

 ```console
 iptables -D * -j NFQUEUE